Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part II: Constraint Validation and Applications: Results

 Additionally, different stability constraints interact with one another.
 For the frequency stability, it can be deduced that incorporating SCC constraints helps to maintain FS as well, by comparing $\mathsf{C}_{31}-\mathsf{C}_{11}$ ($13.63\,\mathrm{k\pounds/h}$, averaged cost to maintain FS without SCC constraints) with $\mathsf{C}_{33}-\mathsf{C}_{31}$ ($0.40\,\mathrm{k\pounds/h}$, averaged cost to maintain FS with SCC constraints).
 This is because maintaining SCC requires more SGs in the system thus facilitating the frequency stability.
 Likewise, the incorporation of VS and SSS constraints also reduces the cost to maintain FS from $13.63\,\mathrm{k\pounds/h}$ to $9.84\,\mathrm{k\pounds/h}$ and $8.96\,\mathrm{k\pounds/h}$ respectively, but the effect is less significant.

-With the same reasoning, similar observation can be made: i) VS can be dramatically improved by the SSS constraints with the VS maintenance cost being reduced from $14.87\,\mathrm{k\pounds/h}$ to $2.29\,\mathrm{k\pounds/h}$ but the influences due to FS and SCC constraints are less obvious; ii) SCC constraints becomes easier to maintain with the frequency constraints included, but are less impacted by VS and SSS; iii) SSS can be maintained with lower additional cost after including VS constraint whereas the cost reduction after including FS and SCC constraints is not considerable.
+With the same reasoning, similar observations can be made: i) VS can be dramatically improved by the SSS constraints with the VS maintenance cost being reduced from $14.87\,\mathrm{k\pounds/h}$ to $2.29\,\mathrm{k\pounds/h}$ but the influences due to FS and SCC constraints are less obvious; ii) SCC constraints becomes easier to maintain with the frequency constraints included, but are less impacted by VS and SSS; iii) SSS can be maintained with lower additional cost after including VS constraint whereas the cost reduction after including FS and SCC constraints is not considerable.
 In summary, FS and SCC constraints relate more with each other whilst the connection and interaction between VS and SSS are closer and stronger.
-Finally, the computational time of the two cases where no and all stability constraints are considered is $1.27$ and $1.59\,\mathrm{s/h}$ respectively, which demonstrates that incorporating the stability constraints does not increase the computational time significantly.